 For safety reasons, the extension doesn't support deletions from Git.
 If you delete a YAML file in Git, the corresponding model or sync remains in Hightouch.
 The file won't be rewritten to Git until the next change in Hightouch, or unless you trigger a full resync.

 You can expect the YAML files in your Git repository to use the following schemas.

 name: > the model name/slug. unique per model source: > the name/slug of the source. the slug is visible on the source page type: > one of: raw_sql, table, or dbt_model dbtModel: > null or the name of the dbt model to select, written as `model.<package_name>.<model_name>` rawSql: > null or the sql to use, for example, select * from albums tableName: > null or the table name to use isSchema: > used internally by Hightouch, this should always be false primaryKey: > primary key column for this model, for example, album_id

-The schema for syncs is destination dependent.
-For this reason, it's best to create syncs within the UI initially.
-You can then use the Git Sync created schema to update syncs or create new ones.
+The schema for syncs is destination-dependent.
+For this reason, it's best to initially create syncs within the UI.
+You can then use the schema created in Git Sync to update syncs or create new ones.
 The name of the YAML file is the name of the sync.

 model: > model name/slug for this sync. destination: > destination name/slug for this sync config: > destination dependent configuration for this sync. schedule: > type of schedule to use. the format here varies based on the schedule selected, we recommend using the UI as a starting point. schedulePaused: > boolean, where this sync is paused, or enabled.

 Based on the boolean value assigned to

 schedulePaused, your sync will either be enabled or disabled.